mate-academy/jv-fruit-shop/checklist.md

 #### Make your services independent and call them in main() method
 All services should be independent.
-We shouldn't have Strategy and call its methods in CsvFileReaderService, or we shouldn't have CsvFileWriterService and call its methods in the Strategy class.
+We shouldn't have strategy and call its methods in CsvFileReaderService, or we shouldn't have CsvFileWriterService and call its methods in the strategy class.

 Let's create `Main` class with `main()` method to show how the program works.
 Make all services independent and call them in the right order in `main()` method step by step (the result of previous service method should be the input for next one)